Try Our NEW Cat Name Generator

 Non-clumping clay litter is more affordable than clumping clay litter but requires dumping the entire litter box contents when cleaning, as it does not form clumps.

-The bentonite clay in non-clumping litters still provides absorbency and odor control properties.
+The clay in non-clumping litters still provides absorbency and odor control properties.

 Pros